The Big Bright Green Pleasure Machine: Release

 "The Big Bright Green Pleasure Machine" was released as the B-side of "The Dangling Conversation" in July 1966, reaching number 25 on Billboard's Hot 100.
 It was the fifth track on Parsley, Sage, Rosemary and Thyme, which was released on October 24, 1966 and peaked at number four on the Billboard 200.
 The song also appeared (in a different version) on the January 1968 release of the soundtrack for the movie The Graduate.

 Reception

 "The Big Bright Green Pleasure Machine" received generally positive reviews.
 Cash Box said that it is a "rollicking, blues-soaked danceable rocker."

 Legacy

 In a retrospective review for AllMusic Matthew Greenwald compares it to Marty Balin's "Plastic Fantastic Lover" (recorded by Jefferson Airplane on their 1967 album Surrealistic Pillow).
 Greenwald calls it "a great putdown song about the effect of television" that "succeeds precisely because the overall sound of the record conveys the over-saturation and ridiculous nature of the medium".
 In Bruce Eder's review for AllMusic, he defines the song as a "sneering rock & roll-based social commentary".
 Andy Fyfe of BBC Music said in his review of Parsley, Sage, Rosemary and Thyme that the song "may seem slight on the surface, but their joy at merely being alive reflected the optimism of youth in a time of crisis", referring to the Vietnam War.

-In a 2006 review of The Graduate, John Nesbit said that although the duo's songs "blend in quite well", he called the track "a silly flop that no self-respecting young person played even back in the 1960s".